mdmarufhossianbd/genius-quest-hub/README.md

 - Real-Time Participation: Join contests in real-time and see live updates on your progress.
 - Leaderboards and Achievements: Track your performance, compete with others, and earn badges and rewards for your achievements.
 - Secure and Reliable: Robust security measures to protect user data and ensure fair play.

-# Contributing
-Contributions are welcome!
-Please fork this repository and submit a pull request for any enhancements or bug fixes.
-Before making any changes, please open an issue to discuss what you would like to contribute.

-# License
-This project is licensed under the MIT License.
-See the LICENSE file for details.